Seeding Vitality Arts

-Fifteen nonprofit organizations were selected to participate in this demonstration project through a two-part application process.
+In 2016, fifteen nonprofit organizations were selected to participate in national demonstration project through a two-part application process.
 These organizations represent a broad array of communities to demonstrate the impact of the programs in a wide variety of situations.
 Selection of organizations balanced urban/rural communities, small/large organizations, culturally specific communities and geographic locations across the United States.

-Grant awards range from $15,000 to $50,000 for programming to begin on or after January 1st, 2017 and be completed by November 30th, 2017.
+Grant awards for the national initiative from $15,000 to $50,000 for programming to begin on or after January 1st, 2017 and be completed by November 30th, 2017.
 Grants may be renewed for a second year, dependent on first year program evaluation outcomes.
 Potential total grants to each organization thus may range from $30,000 to $100,000 over the period of the initiative.
 Each award must not exceed 20% of the organization’s total expense budget.